Monitoring

 Haptic feedback

-When heterodyne mode is active, Chirps can fire haptic pulses using the device’s Taptic Engine when the peak signal level crosses a threshold.
+When heterodyne mode is active, Chirps can add tactile pulses on supported devices when the live input crosses a chosen threshold.

-Enable: Settings → Haptic Feedback → HET Haptic (toggle on).
+- Enable it in Settings → Haptic Feedback → HET Haptic.

 Background streaming